Have you ever wondered why some jewelry turns your skin green? Or black? Continue reading for the details and tips on how to prevent it.

 HOW TO PREVENT SKIN DISCOLORATION:

 Preventing skin discoloration and irritation is fairly easy.
 For copper, brass, and bronze, you want to create a barrier between the metal and the skin.
 This can be done with a product called Renaissance Wax, beeswax, or you can coat the inside of your piece with clear nail polish.
-These products will wear off over time, and you will need to reapply as needed.

 WHAT CAUSES JEWELRY DISCOLORATION?